nopperl/ipinyou-ctr/Readme.md

 Notice that there are additional variables in the dataset, which we chose to ignore (at least for the initial analysis).
 Some of them are completely irrelevant to the `click` prediction, such as the domain name of the ad.
 Others could be interesting for the `click` prediction and may be used in future predictions.
 Examples include the ad format or the region of the user.
-We decided against using ad format variables like `Adviewability` because they contain too much missing values.
+We decided against using ad format variables like `Adviewability` because they contain too many missing values.
 Other variables are discouraged by the distributor of the dataset, because they are not consistent.
 This holds true for the `conv` variable, which indicates whether a user actually converted to a customer after clicking on an ad.